-By 5.45am we are at the entrance to what is surely the greatest monument to love ever built and it is buzzing.
-Just for once, I am not on a cruise but rather touring India’s Golden Triangle, a journey from Delhi to Agra, Jaipur and back that ticks off iconic sights such as the Taj Mahal, bazaars and mosques in Delhi and the Amber Fort in Jaipur, and is the perfect addition to cruises starting or ending in the region.
-So perfect, in fact, that ROL Cruise has a couple of exclusive holidays that do just that.
-If you’re quick, there’s a six night Golden Triangle tour at the start of a Silversea cruise from Mumbai to Dubai in April 2018.
-Alternatively, hang on until February 2019 for the holiday pairing the Golden Triangle with a Celebrity Cruises® voyage from Abu Dhabi that I mentioned in my column last month.
+By 5:45 am we are at the entrance to what is surely the greatest monument to love ever built.
+It is buzzing.
+Just for once, I’m not on a cruise but rather India’s Golden Triangle, a journey from Delhi to Agra and back that ticks off iconic sights such as the Taj Mahal, bazaars and mosques in Delhi and the Amber Fort in Jaipur.
+It is the perfect addition to cruises starting or ending in the region.

-Delhi, the start point of the tour, is a vast city that’s home to some 23 million people and full of contrasts, from gleaming high-rise call centres to elegant colonial buildings and scruffy street markets.
-Lutyens Delhi, built by the British when they moved their capital from Calcutta (now Kolkata) in 1911, has wide boulevards and monumental buildings; Chandri Chowk in Old Delhi, on the other hand, is a rabbit warren of streets crammed with bikes and people, and lined with stores selling colourful saris, aromatic spices and delicious-smelling street food.
+Delhi, the start point of the tour, is a vast city that’s home to some 23 million people.
+It’s full of contrasts, from gleaming high-rise call centres to elegant colonial buildings and scruffy street markets.
+Lutyens Delhi, built by the British when they moved their capital from Calcutta (now Kolkata) in 1911, has wide boulevards and monumental buildings; Chandri Chowk in Olde Delhi, on the other hand, is a rabbit warren of streets crammed with bikes and people and lined with stores selling colourful saris, aromatic spices and delicious-smelling street food.

-It takes about three-and-a-half hours to drive from Delhi to Agra on the motorway; once there we had a sneak peak of the Taj Mahal from the back, got stuck in a traffic jam caused by three cows that had decided to go for a stroll along the ‘fast’ lane of the road, had dinner in a local restaurant and turned in early in readiness for the 5am alarm next morning.
+It takes about three and a half hours to drive from Delhi to Agra on the motorway.
+Once there, we had a sneak peek of the Taj Mahal from the back, got stuck in a traffic jam caused by three cows that had decided to go for a stroll along the “fast lane,” had dinner in a local restaurant and turned in early in readiness for the 5 am alarm the next morning.